legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

 ## IV.
 Data Preparation

 - Checked for null and dirty data; Identified the data fields to understand and achieve business objectives
-- Standarded the Inconsistent data types for date fields, especially for numerical fields such as the price, revenue, tax local and other.
+- Standarded the inconsistent data types for date fields, and numerical fields such as the price, revenue, tax local and other.
 - Derived and configured calculated fields for deeper Data Exploration.

 ## V. Exploratory Data Analysis (EDA)